Air Charter Safety Foundation

 - If your FSDO is not familiar with ASAP and needs more information, ACSF can provide contact information for other FSDOs that already participate in the joint ACSF/FAA program.

-- An FAA and an ACSF representative will travel to your location and conduct training for both your company and FSDO regarding the ASAP process.
+- An ACSF representative will travel to your location and conduct training for both your company and FSDO regarding the ASAP process.

 - You will need to train your employees who will participate in ASAP regarding the program rules and how to submit a report.

 When an employee submits a report to ASAP, the report is processed and reviewed by an event review committee (ERC), which decides on the appropriate course of action in response to the event.
 The ERC is comprised of an FAA representative, a company management representative, and a representative from the participating employee group (pilot, mechanic, etc.).

 - Your company will need to designate a primary company management representative, and a primary employee group representative to participate on the ERC.
 (A back-up representative should also be designated in the event the primary representative cannot be available for the ERC.)

 - The ERC meets as needed to review and process any reports submitted.
 For most companies, the ERC meets every six to eight weeks, depending on report volume.
 ERC meetings can be conducted either in-person or via the Web, depending on the nature of the report(s).

 - All ASAP reports are submitted and processed using a web-based software tool that is supplied and maintained by the FAA.

 In order to participate in the ACSF ASAP program, your company must be an ACSF member.
 There is also an annual ASAP administrative fee which is based on the number of employees participating in the program.
 Please contact ACSF at 202-774-1515 for further details.

 For additional information or questions, contact Russ Lawton, ACSF ASAP Program Manager: [email protected] or 202-774-1514.